FACTBOX-Seven key races in Georgia, Alabama midterm primaries, Texas run-offs | Politics

 - United States

-Georgia's newly drawn 7th congressional district pitted two Democratic U.S. representatives - Carolyn Bourdeaux and Lucy McBath - against one another.
-Bourdeaux, who was the only Democrat to flip a Republican House seat in the November 2020 elections, was the projected winner in the heavily Democratic district.
-PAXTON SURVIVES AGAIN
+MCBATH PREVAILS IN DEMOCRATIC DUEL WITH BOURDEAUX Georgia's newly drawn 7th congressional district pitted two Democratic U.S. representatives - Lucy McBath and Carolyn Bourdeaux - against one another.
+McBath was a gun control advocate before winning a congressional seat in 2018, while Bourdeaux was the only Democrat to flip a Republican House seat in the November 2020 elections.
+McBath was the projected winner in the heavily Democratic district.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)